Classic AlpinISM

 Sample Programme

-Saturday evening
+Sunday evening

-The course starts with a briefing at 6.45pm at the Tour D'AI hotel in Leysin.
+The course starts with a briefing at 6.45pm at the hotel in Leysin.
 This is a chance for you to meet your team mates and Guide and go through the details of the course.
 There will also be time for you to sort out any equipment you need and for you to ask questions.
 Dinner will follow the briefing.

 Monday